Our Leadership Council

 Director, Children’s Institute and Professor in the Faculty of Health Sciences at the University of Cape Town

-Shanaaz Mathews is the director of the Children’s Institute and a Professor in the Faculty of Health Sciences at the University of Cape Town.
+Dr. Shanaaz Mathews is the director of the Children’s Institute and a Professor in the Faculty of Health Sciences at the University of Cape Town.
 She is also a faculty affiliate of the Care and Protection of Children (CPC) Learning Network at Columbia University and serving as a commissioner on the Lancet Commission on Gender based violence and maltreatment of young people.
-She has extensive experience with women’s and children’s sectors and has worked within civil society organisations as an academic, and as an advocate, for the rights of women and children.
+She has extensive experience with women’s and children’s sectors and has worked within civil society organizations as an academic, and as an advocate, for the rights of women and children.
 Her research interests include violence against women and children, as well as pathways to violent masculinities.
 She holds a PhD in Public Health from the University of the Witwatersrand.

 Lori Michau